ParkHhHhHh/Amazon-Review-NLP/README.md

 The web app includes:

-1) Single Review Analysis
+### 1) Single Review Analysis

-Enter any review text
+- Enter any review text

-See sentiment prediction
+- See sentiment prediction

-View confidence score
+- View confidence score

-2) CSV Upload for Topic Modeling
+### 2) CSV Upload for Topic Modeling

-Upload a CSV with a reviewText column
+- Upload a CSV with a reviewText column

-The app extracts top words for each topic
+- The app extracts top words for each topic

-Helps summarize user feedback quickly
+- Helps summarize user feedback quickly

-This app is deployed on HuggingFace Spaces.
+This app is deployed on **HuggingFace Spaces**.

 ---